NEWS & VIEWS

 There is an official HMRC mobile app for your personal tax account – I recommend you create a personal tax account if you have not already done so – and you can track your affairs through the year and make certain claims and submissions.
 But much of the data HMRC holds on you is not made available to you – reportedly to ensure unscrupulous parties cannot determine if their fraud has been uncovered – and at that meeting with the Wealthy team the point was made that the ease of access and convenience afforded to the compliant majority appears to be subdued in order to catch the non-compliant minority.

-As I say, many changes are already underway: From large scale reforms like Making Tax Digital, domestic tax base erosion and profit shifting (BEPS) and the OECD standards, through to tweaks like the proposal to allow a taxpayer’s disposals of shares in different portfolios to be pooled separately for CGT purposes.
+As I say, many changes are already underway: from large scale reforms like Making Tax Digital, domestic tax base erosion and profit shifting (BEPS) and the OECD standards, through to tweaks like the proposal to allow a taxpayer’s disposals of shares in different portfolios to be pooled separately for capital gains tax purposes.
 But we are still a long way off the access and analysis of data that taxpayers themselves could enjoy, combined with the use of that data by Government to automate claims and elections, that is needed for a truly modern tax system.